 In HLTH 1050, you will likely be asked to use MLA style when integrating sources into your work.
 It is very important to include in-text citations and a works cited page at the end of your papers.
-Failing to do so is plagiarism.
-To learn more, see the SLCC "Code of Student Rights and Responsibilities" entry on plagiarism.
 The good news is that creating and providing citations is not difficult!

-The majority of the Library's databases, including ProQuest Central and OneSearch, have built-in citation generators.
+The majority of the Library's databases, including Summon, have built-in citation generators.
 These help you to easily retrieve citations for your sources.
-The search engine Google Scholar also has a citation generator.
-There are also many you may choose to use online.
+Both Google Scholar and PubMed Central also have citation generators.

 Note: Always consider the citations you pull from any citation generator to be drafts.
 You should review the citation for accuracy.
-You may need to fix spacing, indentation, capitalization, the number of authors listed in the citation, and URLs or DOIs, among other things.
+You may need to fix spacing, indentation, capitalization, the number of authors listed in the citation, and URLs or DOIs.
+If you are using APA, for example, a common error is that the citation generator will capitalize every word in the article's title.
+Instead, APA uses sentence case, where you capitalize only the first words of titles and subtitles and proper nouns.

 After opening an article in ProQuest Central, look for the tools icons near the article's title.
 Select the "Cite" icon, as seen in the image below.